Premarital Counseling MN

 1. How to Communicate in Married Life

 Communication forms the foundation of our relationships.
 Communication, in many ways, is key.
 But the way that most other marriage counselors think of it is too simplistic.
 The truth is that communication alone, won’t save a marriage.
 It is the other aspects of our marital lives that keep us together and happy, that’s why when seeking premarital counseling, steps 2-7 on this list should be a part of any program.
 Communication isn’t the only factor for successful relationships, but it is the first step.
-That’s why when I developed my Sail Technique for couples communication.
-You can get free access to this though our facebook system:
+That’s why we developed our Sail Technique for couples communication.

 2. How to Approach and Appropriately Resolve Marital Conflict

 In many ways this goes hand-in-hand with communication, but it is important in its own right.
 Many couples seem to think that there is a certain amount of conflict that is right with any relationship.
 Perhaps you have seen family or friends who have no conflict at all, but remain distant.
 Some couples fight all the time in public but have a rich and fulfilling relationship.
 On the surface this doesn’t make sense, but the fact of the matter is that it isn’t how much we conflict but how we conflict.

 On this point, we usually get couples started about thinking about communication with our “gentle start to conflict” exercise.
 You can get a sneak peak of this in our SAIL resource.

 Most people only think about intimacy in regards to their sexual relationship, but true intimacy is being able to be vulnerable – emotionally, spiritually and physically – with your partner.
 Intimacy is something that is always evolving in relationships, and if you’re not paying attention to it, you may find yourself feeling resentful, ignored, alone, etc.

 4. Deal with Spouse Specific Issues: Addiction, Past Trauma, Financial Problems